 Jupiter is usually the third brightest object in the night sky, after the Moon and Venus (only Mars, our next-door neighbor, is occasionally brighter), and summer is an especially good time to view this bright behemoth.
-Here are a few facts to think about as you look at the “Giant Planet” this summer:

 - Jupiter is the fifth planet from the Sun and the largest planet in our Solar System.
 It is more than 1,000 times larger than the Earth, with a diameter of more than 88,846 miles at its equator.